8 Signs Labor Is Near (And When to Take Action!)

 What are false signs of labor vs real signs of labor?

 As your due date nears, every funny feeling or fleeting cramp in your belly will have you wondering: Is this it?
 Are these the first signs of labor?
 False labor signs (aka Braxton Hicks) can sometimes be confused with real labor contractions, but they do have some distinct characteristics.
 This nonproductive “labor” usually consists of nonpainful, irregular contractions that don’t worsen over time, Moreno says.
 “The uterus is a growing and stretching muscle, therefore, it cramps as it adjusts to the growth.”
 You’ll know if you’re in true labor if the contractions are centered in your pelvic area, arrive regularly and are accompanied by changes in fetal activity.
 Don't spend too much time analyzing though: If you think you're in the early stages of labor, call your doctor.
-Identifying the early signs of labor can be confusing, so there’s no harm in checking in or erring on the side of caution!
+Identifying the early signs that labor is beginning can be confusing, so there’s no harm in checking in or erring on the side of caution!

 Are there ways to induce labor naturally?